 Sarah received her Bachelor’s Degree in Criminal Justice and Paralegal Certification from Indiana University (Indianapolis) in 2007.
 Immediately after, she began working as a Litigation Paralegal at Barnes & Thornburg’s chief office in Indianapolis, Indiana.
 After a decade of assisting attorneys and clients with their nation-wide product liability, toxic tort and class action matters, Sarah transferred to the firm’s Dallas, Texas office in 2019 to broaden her trial experience.
 Sarah currently works directly under a trial attorney and handles high-profile and high-stakes jury trials of virtually all types.
 Sarah also works with the firm’s Washington D.C. office, currently serving as a member of the team assisting the Special Compliance Coordinator appointed by the U.S. Department of Commerce to monitor, assess and report on the U.S. export control compliance of Zhongxing Telecommunications Equipment Corporation, of Shenzhen, China, and ZTE Kangxun Telecommunications Ltd. of Hi-New Shenzhen, China (collectively, ZTE).
 In addition to her recent trial and monitorship work, Sarah continues to support attorneys across the firm in their various litigation matters from inception to trial.
 This is Sarah’s first board appointment and she is excited to collaborate and grow with other like-minded professionals.

 For Laura, the paralegal profession is a second career.
 After almost twenty years in restaurant operations, she transitioned into the legal field.
 Laura earned her bachelor's degree from the University of Houston.
-Laura later received her paralegal certificate from Sothern Methodist University in 2012 and earned her Core Registered paralegal credential from the National Federation of Paralegal Associations in 2013.
+Laura later received her paralegal certificate from Southern Methodist University in 2012 and earned her Core Registered paralegal credential from the National Federation of Paralegal Associations in 2013.
+Laura earned her Master’s Degree in Paralegal Studies from George Washington University in 2021.

 Laura currently works as a litigation paralegal at the Law Offices of William W. Kruger, III, in Richardson, Texas.
 The firm's focus is primarily municipal defense.
 Several of the firm's cases have made local and national news.